top of page

 We’re moms and dads, brothers and sisters, sons and daughters; we’re homemakers, teachers, lawyers, and small business owners.
 All of us share one thing: we’re committed to making sure Irving is the best place in America to raise a family.

-To advance that goal, we’re supporting candidates in the upcoming May 2023 City Elections who will stand up for all Irving families and make the city we love even better: Paul Bertanzetti for Council District 3 and Mark Cronenwett for Council District 5.
+To advance that goal, we’re supporting Luis Canosa for Council District 4 in the upcoming June 15th, 2024 City Runoff Election.
+He will stand up for all Irving families and make the city we love even better.

 We hope that you will join us.